bantin/PhoRC/README.md

 # **Pho**tocurrent **R**emoval with **C**onstraints (PhoRC)
 Computational tools for removing direct photocurrent artifacts from intracellular recordings.
 This library implements PhoRC, described in more detail in our preprint:

-> _Removing direct photocurrent artifacts in optogenetic connectivity mapping via constrained matrix factorization._ (2023) B. Antin\*, M. Sadahiro\*, M. A. Triplett, M. Gajowa, H. Adesnik, and L. Paninski
+> _Removing direct photocurrent artifacts in optogenetic connectivity mapping data via constrained matrix factorization._ (2023) B. Antin\*, M. Sadahiro\*, M. A. Triplett, M. Gajowa, H. Adesnik, and L. Paninski

 If you encounter bugs or issues using this library, please raise a Github issue or email ba2617@columbia.edu.

 # Installation
-We recommend performing installation in a fresh conda environemnt.
+We recommend performing installation in a fresh conda environment.
 PhoRC's main dependency is [JAX](https://github.com/google/jax).
 GPU support is not required.
 PhoRC has been tested with JAX until 0.4.0.
 Once JAX is installed, clone this repository and install it with pip:

 ```
 git clone https://github.com/bantin/PhoRC